 SSDI is used to help workers who can no longer work due to a disability.
 It’s not the same as Supplemental Security Income, which will pay disability benefits based on limited resources and income.
 To qualify for SSDI payments, you must have worked for a certain amount of time and paid Social Security tax (FICA).

 While there is only one main factor used to determine the benefit you can receive from SSDI, there are some other payments you may receive that can impact your disability benefits.
 For example, if you already receive other government benefits, including public disability benefits, pensions, or workers’ compensation, these may impact your disability benefits.
 Therefore, it’s important to understand how these types of payments might impact your disability compensation.

 Over the past five years, the average SSDI benefit payment has ranged from $800 to $1,800.
-The average for 2023 is about $1,470, and this amount can certainly change every year.
-These payments come primarily from the social security tax paid by workers.
+The average for 2024 is about $1,537, and this amount can certainly change every year.
+These payments come primarily from the Social Security tax paid by workers.
 About 8.2 million people receive disabled worker benefits from Social Security, according to a Chart Book SSDI article.

 While it can help to understand the average payment for disability insurance, it won’t determine your benefit.
 Benefit amounts can vary quite a bit based on what you qualify for.